Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ### 5.11.3 Program Outcome

-After starting the program, place your hand within the camera’s field of view.
+After starting the program, place your hand within the camera's field of view.
 Once the hand is detected, the system will mark the key points of the hand on the live video feed.

 The camera displays the real-time view.
-When the gesture "1" (index finger pointing) is recognized, the system begins tracking the fingertip and drawing its movement path on the screen.
+When the gesture "**1**" (index finger pointing) is recognized, the system begins tracking the fingertip and drawing its movement path on the screen.

 For example, if the fingertip moves to the right, a path will be drawn in that direction.
-When the system detects the open palm gesture "5", the buzzer will beep once, the robot will strafe to the right, and the previously drawn trajectory will be cleared from the screen.
+When the system detects the open palm gesture "**5**", the buzzer will beep once, the robot will strafe to the right, and the previously drawn trajectory will be cleared from the screen.

 Similarly: